A problem-solution approach

 structure promised in the introduction.

-Nature of Problem Solving
+Problem Solving Behavior

 In the satisfaction of one’s needs and realization of the